-Yes Part ial No Your Comments/ Action to be taken Section on 1 - External routes, approaches a and par king 1.1 If there is visitor parking within the Academy site, does it include designated accessible bays for disabled use which will include clear signage and road markings?
-See illustration in appendix Dimensions of bay should be 4.8m x 2.4m with a 1.2m wide access zone between designated parking spaces Yes = adequate Partial = minor changes required No = substantial adaptation required N/A Due to the restrictions for health and safety and students being on the playground there is no visitor car parking available.
-1.2 If there is no parking on site, can a vehicle get close to the main entrance to allow a disabled person to be dropped off? Υ There are parking restrictions but cars can park in front of the school in parking spaces or pull up at the entrance of 390 London Rd.
-At the Busch Corner site access is via Quaker Lane.
+Yes Part ial No Your Comments/ Action to be taken Sectio n 1 - External routes, approaches a and par king 1.1 If there is visitor parking within the Academy site, does it include designated accessible bays for disabled use which will include clear signage and road markings?
+See illustration in appendix Dimensions of bay should be 4.8m x 2.4m with a 1.2m wide access zone between designated parking spaces Yes = adequate Partial = minor changes required No = substantial adaptation required Y There are 5 visitor bays at the front of the building close to the reception area - markings clearly indicate designated accessible bays for disabled use.
+1.2 If there is no parking on site, can a vehicle get close to the main entrance to allow a disabled person to be dropped off?
+Y Visitors can park in front of the school in parking spaces or pull up at the entrance to allow a disabled person to be dropped off.
 1.3 Is the route from the site entrance suitable for people with mobility impairments and wheelchair users?
 Designated footpath to entrance Approx. path width 1.2m Firm and even surface Drop kerbs Level or ramped approach Ramp edges clearly demarcated by handrails or colour.
 Please comment on areas for improvement.
 Y 1.4 If there are ramps/steep gradients on the route, are they suitable for wheelchair users?
-See appendix for further information Yes = adequate Partial = steep No = steps without a ramped alternative Y
+See appendix for further information Yes = adequate Partial = steep No = steps without a ramped alternative N/A No Ramps or Steps